On the computation of homology of type A real flag manifolds: Low-dimensional homology groups for flag manifolds of type A

 If $n\geqslant 5$ then the boundary map of every $3$-cell in the flag manifold $\mathbb{F}_{\Theta}$ is given by

 Let us compute the generators of $\ker(\partial)$ that will be obtained by combining the boundary map in Equations \eqref{eq:b3-1} to \eqref{eq:b3-10}.
-The formulas above suggest that there are three types of boundary maps (denoted in different colors):
+The formulas above suggest that there are three types of boundary maps (marked with different symbols).